Calcified Fibroids Treatment in Brooklyn, NY and Bronx, NY

+Calcified fibroids are a common condition that occurs when fibroids in the uterus harden due to calcium buildup.
 Fibroids typically are non-cancerous growths in your uterus.
 Sometimes, when they’re dying, they shrink and harden in place, instead of being reabsorbed by your body.
 When this happens, they become calcified fibroids.
 Since they’re composed of dead tissue, the calcification treatment has to involve calcified fibroid removal, usually through a minimally invasive surgical technique.
 You need the best fibroid specialist you can find, and in Brooklyn and Bronx, that’s Dr. George Bolotin, the founder of the Astra Fibroid Treatment Specialists.
 He has the knowledge and experience to diagnose your condition and perform effective calcified fibroid treatment.
 Call today for a consultation.

 What Are Calcified Fibroids?